multivactech/testnet/README_EN.md

 ### Swap an old-version address

-If you use the old-version address, please use the [address swap tool](tools/addressconversion/README.md) to convert it to the new address suitable for testnet 3.0.
+If you use the old-version address, please use the [Address Wwap Tool](tools/addressconversion/README.md) to convert it to the new address suitable for testnet 3.0.

 ### Fill in the form